-101 Clinically Proven Physical Therapy Tips to Conquer Pain, Reclaim Normal Function and Enhance the Quality of Your Life in 2020
+101 Proven Physical Therapy Tips to Conquer Pain & Reclaim Function (2020)

 As an experienced Physical Therapist, I’ve come to understand many things about the body, its mechanics, injury and the recovery process.
 Some things I’ve learned from gifted people, and others I’ve worked hard to figure out for myself.
 The bottom line, however, is that each has been tested and re-tested at a grass-roots level with my patients and proven useful.